uttgeorge/Machine-Learning-Models/Decision Tree/Decision Tree.md

 **Note:** Logarithm requires huge amount of computation power.

 ### 5. Gini Index (CART)
-Since Logarithm requires heavily computation, we want to find another way to calculate the uncertainty or impurity of information.
+Since Logarithm requires heavy computation, we want to find another way to calculate the uncertainty or impurity of information.
 * **Gini Impurity**

     Expand $log(x)$ when $x=1$ by using ***1st Taylor Polynomial***.